 Go Pro (or similar)

 GoPros are a versatile device because they are super small and compact.
 They are great for taking selfies, and you can change the settings so that it shoots with a wide field of view, which means you can capture a lot more of what’s behind you.
 There’s a variety of selfie sticks or handles that can assist you with getting that perfect shot, or you can attach the device to a tripod.
 There are even selfie stick/ tripod combination tools that you can buy.
-GoPros are generally pretty easy to use in terms of capturing a shot, so asking a stranger to take you picture won’t be too difficult to explain either.
+GoPros are generally pretty easy to use in terms of capturing a shot, so asking a stranger to take your picture won’t be too difficult to explain either.

 Best ways to get the shot:

 - Video + photo mode: While in the video mode, you can also set an interval to take a still photo.
 If the photo captured isn’t what you were shooting for, you’ll also have the opportunity to use any of the stills from the video.
-To do this, you’ll need to pause the video on the exact time you want to extract the still and take a screenshot.
+To do this, you’ll need to pause the video at the exact time you want to extract the still and take a screenshot.

 - Using the wifi connection and the “Capture” app on your phone: Most GoPros have an inbuilt in WiFi function, which means you can easily connect your GoPro to your phone through GoPro’s official app.
 This will allow you to operate the GoPro remotely and take your picture from a distance.
 The app will also show you a live preview, which helps ensure you’ve got the composition of your photo how you want it.